Ryan McMahon Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants have a 4.09 team ERA that ranks 13th across all league pitching staffs.
+- The Giants have a 4.11 team ERA that ranks 13th among all league pitching staffs.

-- Giants pitchers combine to allow the seventh-fewest home runs in baseball (155 total, 1.1 per game).
+- Giants pitchers combine to surrender 157 home runs (1.1 per game), the eighth-fewest in baseball.

-- Harrison (1-1) takes the mound for the Giants in his fourth start of the season.
-He has a 4.70 ERA in 15 1/3 innings pitched, with 21 strikeouts.
+- Webb will look to earn his 10th victory when he makes the start for the Giants, his 30th of the season.
+He is 9-12 with a 3.66 ERA and 173 strikeouts in 187 2/3 innings pitched.

-- In his most recent appearance on Sunday against the San Diego Padres, the lefty tossed 5 2/3 innings, giving up six earned runs while surrendering six hits.
+- The righty's last time out was on Monday against the Chicago Cubs, when he tossed 6 2/3 innings, surrendering three earned runs while allowing five hits.

-- In three games this season, the 22-year-old has put up an ERA of 4.70, with 12.3 strikeouts per nine innings.
-Opponents are batting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.